 The revival of interest about women in the past that occurred in the 1990s has stimulated deeper reflection about women's history and posed the question of its relationship to history in general.
-Among the research subjects are the position of women in medieval Bulgaria, the marital status of Christian (Bulgarian) and Muslim women, family life during the period of Ottoman rule, the status and activities of Bulgarian women during the so-called period of national revival (19th cent. until 1878), etc.18 Other subjects include identity politics, nationalism, citizenship,19 women artists and architects before 1944,20 etc.
+Among the research subjects are the position of women in medieval Bulgaria, the marital status of Christian (Bulgarian) and Muslim women, family life during the period of Ottoman rule, the status and activities of Bulgarian women during the so-called period of national revival (19th cent. until 1878), etc. Other subjects include identity politics, nationalism, citizenship, women artists and architects before 1944, etc.

-A genuine and significant change over the last decade is the "visibility" of minorities - more so in the social sciences but in history as well.21 The process of discovering minorities for academic research has been triggered by international programs and topical issues in the contemporary social sciences.22 Minorities have turned out to be of interest for historians,23 sociologists24 and ethnologists25 alike.
+A genuine and significant change over the last decade is the "visibility" of minorities - more so in the social sciences but in history as well.
+The process of discovering minorities for academic research has been triggered by international programs and topical issues in the contemporary social sciences.
+Minorities have turned out to be of interest for historians, sociologists and ethnologists alike.

 The most important center of minority studies in the last ten years has been an NGO - the International Center for the Problems of Minorities and Intercultural Relations.
 Initially established as an academic institution, it has combined research with activities directed at improving the plight of ethnic groups in different locations.
 The center has prepared and/or supported more than fifty books (this number does not include fiction, textbooks, and dictionaries).
 Many of these books have been written by teams of authors from different academic backgrounds.
 An interdisciplinary approach and a comparative perspective are the results of a conscious strategy by the center.
-A typical example of its research is the series on The Fate of Muslim Communities on the Balkans (7 vols. till now).26 history.
-Instead of incorporating the history of religion in Bulgaria into the "grand narrative" of the struggle for national independence, as was formerly the case, researchers now try to consider the history of religious communities with its own inherent logic, with the various historical and cultural circumstances involved in establishing these communities and forming their own community traditions.27 Popular religion has become a subject of interest, sometimes with intensive study employing anthropological methods, notably field research.28
+A typical example of its research is the series on The Fate of Muslim Communities on the Balkans (7 vols. till now).

+Religion is another previously neglected topic that has recently attracted research attention.
+In recent studies the history of religion has no longer been regarded as a supplement to political history.
+Instead of incorporating the history of religion in Bulgaria into the "grand narrative" of the struggle for national independence, as was formerly the case, researchers now try to consider the history of religious communities with its own inherent logic, with the various historical and cultural circumstances involved in establishing these communities and forming their own community traditions.
+Popular religion has become a subject of interest, sometimes with intensive study employing anthropological methods, notably field research.